Regional 1 Midlands: 2025–26

-Departing were Syston promoted to National 2 West while Silhillians and Kenilworth were both relegated to Regional 2 Midlands West.
+Six of last years teams participated in this season's competition.
+Departing were Syston promoted to National 2 West while Silhillians (11th) and Kenilworth (12th) were both relegated to Regional 2 Midlands West.
 Also leaving were Burton (4th), Derby (9th) and Long Eaton (8th) all on a level transfer to Regional 1 North West.

+Incoming teams, were the four promoted as champions from Regional 2 leagues - Drybrook (Regional 2 Severn), Lichfield (Regional 2 Midlands North), Lutterworth (Regional 2 Midlands East) and Newent (Regional 2 Midlands West).
+Also joining were Bournville relegated from National League 2 West and Newport on a level transfer from Regional 1 North West.